Melbourne Journal of International Law: Melbourne Journal of International Law Prize

 The "Melbourne Journal of International Law Prize" for 'Outstanding Scholarship in International Law is awarded annually to an author whose article or commentary was published in the previous calendar year.
 The prize is judged by a panel of three international law scholars appointed by the editors.
 At least one member of the panel must be a member of the journal's Advisory Board.

 Sir Kenneth Bailey Memorial Lecture

 The journal has co-hosted the Sir Kenneth Bailey Memorial Lecture with the Melbourne Law School since 2016.
 It was inaugurated in 1999, at the Commemoration of the Centenary of the 1899 Hague Peace Conference held at the University of Melbourne.
 The lecture, which focuses on the international legal order, honors the Fourth Dean of the Melbourne Law School, Kenneth Hamilton Bailey, who played a significant part in Australia's contribution to the formation of the United Nations.

 Past lectures have been recorded and uploaded on the journal's website.

-Editors-in-chief
+Editors

-The following persons are or have been editors-in-chief:
+The following persons are or have been editors: